isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

-Function arguments are rarely mutated, but also rarely declared const.
+Function parameters passed by value are rarely mutated, but also rarely declared `const`.
-To avoid confusion and lots of false positives, don't enforce this rule for function arguments.
+To avoid confusion and lots of false positives, don't enforce this rule for function parameters.

-    void f(const char* const p); // pedantic void g(const int i);        // pedantic
+    void f(const char* const p); // pedantic void g(const int i) { ... }  // pedantic

-Note that function parameter is a local variable so changes to it are local.
+Note that a function parameter is a local variable so changes to it are local.

 ##### Enforcement